-Accident statistics show that children are safer if they are restrained in the rear rather than the front seat.
-See Where to Put the Restraint on page 2-38 for additional information.
+According to accident statistics, children are safer when properly rerstrained in a child restraint system or infant restraint system secured in a rear seating position.
+See Where to Put the Restraint on page 2-43 for additional information.

 Securing a Child Restraint Designed for the LATCH System